BabylonJS/OldDocumentationSite/content/How_To/Post_Process/Using_ScreenSpaceReflectionsPostProcess.md

----
-PG_TITLE: How To Use the Screen Space Reflections post-process
----

 # Introduction
 Rendering reflections in real-time can be done using several methods.
 Each method contains its own pros and cons.
 For Web technologies, 2 main methods exist:
 * **Using a Mirror Texture**: